MODULAR CONSTRUCTION Answers to the most common questions and myths

 The benefits of modular construction

-Speed: The modular construction process provides for a simultaneous overlap of the activities that take place off-site in the manufacturing plant and on-site while preparing the site for the building installation.
+Speed: The modular building process provides for a simultaneous overlap of the activities that take place off-site in the manufacturing plant and on-site while preparing the site for the building installation.
 Since the structure is being built in the factory and doesn't wait for the site preparation to take place or is subjected to weather delays, a permanent or relocatable modular building can be completed in 25-40% of the time required for typical site-built methods.

 Lower Costs: The modular building process can yield 10-25% lower design and construction costs and the compressed schedule helps reduce the overall project general conditions and financing required.
 The approach provides for a more predictable and streamlined process with beter coodination to reduce costly mistakes and material waste.
 The vertical integration of many modular companies also provides for a greater degree of value engineering to meet a client's budget on a project.

 Superior Quality: Modular buildings utilize the same materials and is built to the same codes, standards, and architectural specifications as site construction methods.
 Quality improvements are recognized through the factory assembly process which leads to greater efficiencies, consistency, and safety, while established protocols for receiving, rejecting, and storing materials also eliminate issues with poor or damaged components.
 Permanent modular buildings can be designed to match existing structures, and after installation and finish-out are often indistinguishable from a completely site-built structures.

 Sustainability: The use of a factory-controlled manufacturing is also a greener process that generates less waste, reduces on-site disturbances, and allows for tighter control of the entire process.
 There is less material waste and greater use of recycling of building materials, and with relocatable buildings they can be dismantled and relocated or refurbished for a new or secondary use.